 - Increased accuracy in reporting

-Fourth secret: Management needs to sponsor the trainings, by either requiring everyone to attend, take a few minutes in the beginning of the training to welcome everyone or just coaching users into using the tool right after training.
+Fourth secret: Management needs to sponsor the training by either requiring everyone to attend, taking a few minutes at the beginning of the training to welcome everyone or just coaching users into using the tool right after training.

-And finally the very last secret revealed.
+And finally, the very last secret is revealed.
 Invest in a great trainer.
-When delivering training all methods should be investigated and used where applicable.
-A face to face training is not always the way to go, and if you opt for an online training, there is a specific way to do that too.
+When delivering training, all methods should be investigated and used where applicable.
+A face to face training is not always the way to go, and if you opt for online training, there is a specific way to do that too.
 The technical architect of the product, while they may be the best expert on all the nuts and bolts of the system, may not always be the best choice to deliver training.
-Focus on a trainer who has experience with different training methodologies, that they have the ability to connect with every audience and have the skills to communicate the message at hand.
+Focus on a trainer who has experience with different training methodologies; they have the ability to connect with every audience and have the skills to communicate the message at hand.

 And for those of you who made it this far – I have a bonus secret for you.
-We’ve done everything right, all our sessions are done and dusted and people return to their jobs and immediately start using their new knowledge.
-Well – hold back: A successful training program never completely finished.
+We’ve done everything right, all our sessions are done and dusted, and people return to their jobs and immediately start using their new knowledge.
+Well – hold back: A successful training program is never completely finished.
 Return to it.
-Evaluate the effectiveness and use the results to make decisions when planning future trainings.
+Evaluate the effectiveness and use the results to make decisions when planning future training.